-Brides today are faced with plenty of options for their wedding day and their bridal makeup is also an important detail in the planning process.
+Brides today are faced with plenty of options for their wedding day and their bridal makeup is an important detail in the planning process.
 Besides determining the right makeup style that suits the bride’s personal preferences and best enhances her natural features, brides also have the option of choosing an airbrush or traditional makeup application.

 For those who do not wear makeup or know very little about makeup in general, I want to further explain each makeup application method before I move on to frequently asked questions.